 The underlying object model of OpenLMIS provides support for the latest GS1 standards, which enable integration with global systems and provide end-to-end visibility of a supply chain.

 OpenLMIS streamlines the collection of key logistics data, providing managers much needed visibility into their supply chains

-The vaccine module, to be released in version 3.3, is designed to ensure that potent, stable vaccines are delivered to children and those who need them most.
+The vaccine module is designed to ensure that potent, stable vaccines are delivered to children and those who need them most.
 The roadmap for vaccine support in version 3.3 includes comprehensive vaccine management based on inventory status and stock management, cold chain equipment support, support for requisition/push and mixed supply chains, stock level notifications, and reporting including on-time deliveries, wastage, and forecast accuracy.

-The OpenLMIS v3 release schedule, which is subject to change based on shifting prioritization and requirements from the Governance Committee, is outlined in the OpenLMIS Product Roadmap.
+The OpenLMIS v3 release schedule, which is subject to change based on shifting prioritization and requirements from the Governance Committee, is outlined below.